cocos/cocos-docs/en/release-notes/upgrade-guide-v2.1.md

   - [Web] Increase transparency support for WebView on the web platform.
   - [Web] Optimized display position of WebView components.
   - [Web] Optimizing the performance of VideoPlayer on the X5 browser.
-  - [Wechat] Supports getting the res and referrerInfo parameters passed to the platform when responding to the cc.game.EVENT_SHOW event on WeChat games.
+  - [Wechat] Supports getting the res and referrerInfo parameters passed to the platform when responding to the cc.game.EVENT_SHOW event on WeChat Mini Games.
   - [VideoPlayer] Optimized the performance of VideoPlayer full-screen playback.

 ## Bug Fixes